Berea-College-CSC-226/hw03-main/Answers/hw03_kirkpatricm.md

 - What does it mean to **push** your code?
 Where is your code being pushed _to_ and _from_?

 ```
-    Pushing moves your code back to Github from your machine so that your partner can work on it.
+    Pushing moves your code back to Github from your machine so that your partner can work on it after.
 ```

 _Return to the Google Doc to continue this assignment._